qyber-black/Code-MRSNet/README.md

 ### Prerequisites

 * Python 3.9 for main MRSNet.
-* Python 2.7 for pygamma basis set simulations.
-Unfortunately, PyGamma still requires Python 2.7 to run.
-It is not essential if you do not intend to use pygamma basis sets and we do provide the basis sets used in our experiments as a download.
-* MATLAB - Only required if you plan to simulate new FID-A spectra.
-Similar to PyGamma, the basis sets we used are in the the basis sets downloaded.
+* MATLAB - Only required if you plan to simulate new FID-A spectra. (basis sets we used are in the git data/basis submodule)
 * Linux system packages:
     * Git-lfs for git submodule support: `git-lfs`
     * Install these using your package manager with root privileges.
 E.g. Debian based distributions: `sudo apt update && sudo apt install git-lfs`.